mpalourdio/SpringBootAngularHTML5/README.md

 The [SinglePageAppConfig](src/main/java/com/mpalourdio/html5/config/SinglePageAppConfig.java) makes the magic here.

 The ``base-href`` in configured by the ResourceResolver.
-It's generated from the value of the application [context-path](src/main/resources/application.properties#L11) at runtime when served by tomcat.
+It's generated from the value of the application's [context-path](src/main/resources/application.properties#L11) at runtime when served by tomcat.

 It's useful if you want to serve an Angular application with the ``html5 router``, and avoid the dashed URL.